LasyaRamachandruni/MATH261A-project-template/README.md

 ## 🙏 Acknowledgments
 - **SJSU MATH261A** faculty and staff for guidance.
 - Open Data initiatives and online communities (**RStudio Community**, **Stack Overflow**, **ChatGPT Edu**) for template/cod

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## External Tools and Resources
+- Data source: California State Water Resources Control Board Open Data Portal
+- Analysis performed using R (v4.x.x) with packages: tidyverse, car, ggplot2
+- No external preprocessing tools or proprietary software were used
+-